ksingh25/rdflib/README.md

 # mrdflib
-mRDFLib is a port of [RDFLib](https://github.com/RDFLib/rdflib) for micropython for working with RDF.
+mRDFLib is a fork and port of [RDFLib](https://github.com/RDFLib/rdflib) for micropython.
+It is a library for working with RDF.
 It is a work in progress and the goal is to make the code as well as memory footprint as small as possible.
-Currently several functionalities like XML, isodate, Decimal (and thus _XSD_DECIMAL, _XSD_DATETIME, _XSD_DATE, etc.) are not supported.
+Currently several functionalities like XML, isodate, Decimal (and thus _XSD_DECIMAL, _XSD_DATETIME, _XSD_DATE, etc.) are not working.

-mRDFLib has been tested by compiling [micropython](https://github.com/micropython/micropython) on Linux and ESP32 (with 4MB PSRAM for example esp32-one, ESP32 cam, ESP32-S3 with PSRAM etc. Note that ESP32-S3 is new and needs a separate compilation of firmware.).
+mRDFLib has been tested by compiling [micropython](https://github.com/micropython/micropython) on Linux and ESP32 (with 4MB PSRAM for example esp32-one, ESP32 cam, ESP32-S3 with PSRAM etc. Note that ESP32-S3 is new and needs a separate firmware compilation.).

 ## Prerequisites
 To test it quickly, one either needs linux with python3 or ESP32 with 4MB of SPIRAM.
-For testing over ESP32, one needs to install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf), adafruit-ampy, picocom).
+For testing over ESP32, one needs to install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf) as well as tools like adafruit-ampy, picocom (these two can be installed using `sudo apt-get install adapfruit-ampy picocom`).

 ## Linux
-To test it on Linux, please compile the [micropython](https://github.com/micropython/micropython) with advanced REGEX options enabled.
-This can be done by modifying micropython/ports/unix/mpconfigport.h
+To test it on Linux, please compile the [micropython](https://github.com/micropython/micropython) with all REGEX options supported by micropython.
+This can be done by modifying the file micropython/ports/unix/mpconfigport.h

 and adding the following (after `#ifndef MICROPY_UNIX_MINIMAL` for example)